 - Less than 24 hours prior to the course – 50% discount of the course fee (before VAT).

-Classroom Management – Aggression, harassment, violence or inappropriate behaviour towards any other student or employee is unacceptable.
-Any such behaviour may result in removal from the classroom
+Aggression, harassment, violence or inappropriate behaviour towards any other student or employee is unacceptable.
+Any such behaviour will result in removal from the classroom